google-research-datasets/circa/README.md

 Each row has 8 columns.
 All columns contain ASCII strings.
 An example is given below (each column is on a new line for clarity and is prepended with the column header).

 ```
-ID		    :	1
+id		    :	1
-Context		    :	X wants to know about Y's food preferences.
+context		    :	X wants to know about Y's food preferences.
-Question-X	    :	Are you vegan?
+question-X	    :	Are you vegan?
-Canquestion-X       :   I am vegan.
+canquestion-X       :   I am vegan.
-Answer-Y	    :	I love burgers too much.
+answer-Y	    :	I love burgers too much.
-Judgements	    :	no#no#no#no#no
+judgements	    :	no#no#no#no#no
-Gold standard 1	    :	no
+goldstandard1	    :	no
-Gold standard 2	    :	no
+goldstandard2	    :	no
 ```

 The columns indicate:

 ```
-1. ID             : unique id for the question-answer pair
+1. id             : unique id for the question-answer pair

-2. Context        : the social situation for the dialogue.
+2. context        : the social situation for the dialogue.
 One of 10 situations (see next section).
+Each
-Each situation is a dialogue between a person who poses the question (X) and the person who answers (Y).
+                    situation is a dialogue between a person who poses the question (X) and the person who
+		    answers (Y).

-3. Question-X     : the question posed by X
+3. question-X     : the question posed by X

-4. Canquestion-X  : a (automatically) rewritten version of question into declarative form Eg. Do you like Italian? --> I like Italian.
+4. canquestion-X  : a (automatically) rewritten version of question into declarative form
+                    Eg. Do you like Italian? --> I like Italian.
 See the paper for details.

-5. Answer-Y       : the answer given by Y to X
+5. answer-Y       : the answer given by Y to X

-6. Judgements     : the interpretations for the QA pair from 5 annotators.
-The value is a list of 5 strings, separated by the token ‘#’
+6. judgements     : the interpretations for the QA pair from 5 annotators.
+The value is a list of 5 strings,
+                    separated by the token ‘#’

-7. Gold standard 1: a gold standard majority judgement from the annotators.
-The value is the most common interpretation and picked by at least 3 (out of 5 annotators).
-When a majority judgement was not reached by the above criteria, the value is ‘NA’
+7. goldstandard1  : a gold standard majority judgement from the annotators.
+The value is the most common
+                    interpretation and picked by at least 3 (out of 5 annotators).
+When a majority
+		    judgement was not reached by the above criteria, the value is ‘NA’

-8. Gold standard 2: Here the labels ‘Probably yes / sometimes yes’, ‘Probably no', and 'I am not sure how X will interpret Y’s answer' are mapped respectively to ‘Yes’, ‘No’, and 'In the middle, neither yes nor no’ before computing the majority.
-Still the label must be given at least 3 times to become the majority choice.
-This method represents a less strict way of analyzing the interpretations.
+8. Goldstandard2  : Here the labels ‘Probably yes / sometimes yes’, ‘Probably no', and 'I am not sure how
+                    X will interpret Y’s answer' are mapped respectively to ‘Yes’, ‘No’, and 'In the
+		    middle, neither yes nor no’ before computing the majority.
+Still the label must be given
+		    at least 3 times to become the majority choice.
+This method represents a less strict way
+		    of analyzing the interpretations.
 ```